phonaputer/introduction-to-go-training/README.md

 ## Get Started

-Please check out a branch with the following format: `yourname/202007`
+Please check out a branch with the following format: `${your name}/${first date of training}`

-For example, my branch would be: `neil/202007`
+For example, my branch for a training starting on 2020/09/29 would be: `neil/20200929`

 Fill in the empty functions in your branch and push it to origin when you are done.